 Cyclist heading north on the Rutherford Parkway, which is the multi-use, off-street path that leads to the Dalton Lake trail network.
 Once this area is added to the parks inventory, the property can be developed to improve access to the trail network surrounding the lake.
 In the High Priority Trail Proposals on page 106, there is a connector trail proposed from Madrona Court to the large trail system on private property.
 Acquiring access rights to the portions of the trail network that are located on private property will be necessary for the trail system to be successful and accessible to the entire community.
-Survey results indicated that Dalton Lake had the 2nd lowest levels of access the trails.
+Survey results indicated that Dalton Lake had the 2nd lowest levels of accessibility, with many additional comments about how difficult and confusing it is for newcomers to access the trails.
 A full overview of the Dalton Lake trail recommendations is discussed in more detail on page 106.